luismmontielg/pyplotter/README.md

     ▇   ▇ ▇ ▆ ▇ ▇ ▇ ▄ ▇ ▇ ▇ ▇ ▄ ▇ ▇     ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇
     ▇ ▃ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇     ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇
     ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▄ ▁ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇ ▇   -- Min 2

+## Notes

+  - When the markdown file is displayed as HTML, the bars do not align due to the spaces